TheLBCGuy/HackerNewsFeed/readme.md

 # Other Information

-## To Upgrade Global Angular to Run This Project
+## To Upgrade your Global Angular to Run This Project

 ```
 npm uninstall -g @angular/cli